slowernews/wisdom-tldr/README.md

 ===
 ###On learning by practice

-You learn by getting out of comfort zone.
+You learn by getting out of your comfort zone.

 > *'Make the mind tougher by exposing it to adversity.'*